Navigation » List of Schools » Santa Monica College » Psychology » Psychology 3 – Personality Dynamics and Development » Spring 2019 » Exam 3

 C the proportion of genetic influences in trait that is due to total variance

-D the chance that genetic effects will replicate in an additional sample
+D the chance that reliable genetic effects are statistically significant

 Question #5